OrHava/FindJobProject/README.md

 6. Run the project on an emulator or physical device.

 ## Contact us
-Please note that this project was built as a team, and if anyone would like to contribute or has any questions, please feel free to contact us.  :fa-smile-o:
+Please note that this project was built as a team, and if anyone would like to contribute or has any questions, please feel free to contact us.  🙂

 ------------